bryanhuangg/cpsc210-checkers/README.md

-<h2>Basic Checkers Game</h2>
+<h2> Checkers Application </h2>
-<h5> CPSC 210 Project - Bryan Huang </h5>
+<h5> CPSC 210 Project</h5>
 ___
 <p>
 <em>Introduction:</em>
 <br>
 Hello and welcome to my CPSC 210 personal project!
-My application will simulate the popular board game <em>"Checkers"</em> onto IntelliJ with the power of Java.
+My application will emulate the popular board game <em>"Checkers"</em> onto IntelliJ with the power of Java.
 Hopefully 2 bored friends somewhere out there will use my app to pass time (or to find out which of them is the superior checkers player).